Boeing YAL-1: Cancellation

 As of 2013, studies were underway to apply the lessons of the YAL-1 by mounting laser anti-missile defenses on unmanned combat aerial vehicles that could fly above the altitude limits of the converted jetliner.

 By 2015, the Missile Defense Agency had started efforts to deploy a laser on a high-altitude UAV.
 Rather than a manned jetliner containing chemical fuels flying at 40000 ft, firing a megawatt laser from a range of "tens of kilometers" at a boost-phase missile, the new concept envisioned an unmanned aircraft carrying an electric laser flying at 65000 ft, firing the same power level at targets potentially up to "hundreds of kilometers" away for survivability against air defenses.
 While the ABL's laser required 55 kg to generate one kW, the MDA wanted to reduce that to 2–5 kg per kW, totaling 5,000 lb for a megawatt.
 Unlike the ABL, which required its crew to rest and chemical fuel to be reloaded, an electric laser would need only power generating from fuel to fire, so a UAV with in-flight refueling could have near-inexhaustible endurance and armament.
-A "low-power demonstrator" has been planned to fly sometime in or around 2021.
+A "low-power demonstrator" was planned to fly sometime in or around 2021.
+Challenges in reaching required power levels on a platform with sufficient performance led to the MDA choosing not to pursue the concept.